 Magento is a popular CMS platform for e-commerce websites.
 It grants access to unique features that help e-commerce businesses connect with their customers and sell their products.

 Squarespace is an all-in-one platform that empowers the next generation of creators and entrepreneurs.
 This platform provides all the tools for selling physical products, digital content, classes, appointments, reservations, and more.
-Its suite of fully integrated products enables business and project management through websites, domains, ecommerce, marketing tools, and scheduling.
+Additionally, its integrated products enables business and project management through websites, domains, ecommerce, marketing tools, and scheduling.

 Wix is a comprehensive platform that gives its users total creative freedom online.
-Businesses can create, design, manage, and develop their website presence exactly the way they want it with this website builder.
+Hence, businesses can design, manage, and develop their website presence exactly the way they want it with this website builder.

 When choosing a CMS platform, a business entity must consider and evaluate its website needs.
 Because there are a number of CMS other than the platforms presented, deciding on what is best should depend on: